Table of Contents

 It is a completely analog cab sim and doesn’t sound too bad.

-The Cutting Edge can be powered with either a battery or a 9 volt adapter.
-However the adapter must be purchased separately and must be capable of 95 mA.
-When powering the unit from a battery, keep in mind that you will only get a maximum of 2 hours of use before the battery is exhausted.
+The Cutting Edge can be powered with either a battery or a 9-volt adapter.
+Yet, the adapter must be purchased separately and must be capable of 95 mA.
+When powering the unit from a battery, keep in mind that you will only get 2 hours of use.
+At least before the battery is exhausted.

-The oscilloscope continues to show a reading even when the device is turned off and so this must be why they chose to buffer the signal output.
+The oscilloscope continues to show a reading even when the device is turned off.
+So this must be why they chose to buffer the signal output.

-The metal sounds are pretty good and the controls do a great job of dialing in some different tones that work for both lead and rhythm.
-Its a pedal that can cover many bases for sure.
+The metal sounds are pretty good.
+The controls do a great job of dialing in some different tones that work for both lead and rhythm.
+It’s a pedal that can cover many bases.

-I really like the link ability offered by the Vox line of Valvenergy pedals, this works nice when you run many stomp boxes for dirty sounds.
-Pressing one button and having all your devices respond is awesome and makes performing easy.
+I really like the link-ability offered by the Vox line of Valvenergy pedals.
+This works nicely when you run many stomp boxes for dirty sounds.
+Pressing one button and having all your devices respond makes performing easy.

-I am not sure how i feel about the OLED screen with oscilloscope, i feel as though this is an addition to the cutting edge that doesn’t really need to be there.
+I am not sure how I feel about the OLED screen with the oscilloscope.
+It’s as though this is an addition to the cutting-edge that doesn’t really need to be there.
 I did not utilize it at all for tone shaping.
-I also feel that if they could have made this pedal a true bypass and ditch the screen that also may have been better served.
+They could have made this pedal a true bypass.
+And not use the screen that also may have been better served.

-But that’s assuming its buffered bypass for that reason which could be wrong in my assumption.
-All in all, it is a good distortion and when adding more to your string of Vox dirt boxes, this is a strong system to have on your pedal board!
+But that’s assuming it’s buffered bypass for that reason, which could be wrong in my assumption.
+It’s a good distortion when adding more to your string of Vox dirt boxes.
+This is a strong system to have on your pedal board!